Social Media Directory

 Trenton Arts at Princeton

-Trenton Arts at Princeton (TAP) is the University's coordinator of co-curricular arts engagement activities in Trenton, with a particular focus on the public schools.
-Our mission is to build a multi-disciplinary community of artists across Trenton and Princeton University through student leadership and volunteer opportunities, youth programming, community performances and more.
-TAP is a collaboration between the Department of Music, Lewis Center for the Arts and Pace Center for Civic Engagement.
+Trenton Arts at Princeton (TAP) is a collaboration between the Department of Music, Lewis Center for the Arts, and Pace Center for Civic Engagement.
+Our mission is to build a community of young artists across Trenton and Princeton University through student leadership and volunteer opportunities, youth programming, community performances, and more.

 The words "UMatter, actively caring for yourself and others"